lmc297/BTyper3/README.md

 #### If you found the BTyper3 tool, its source code, and/or any of its associated databases useful, please cite:

 Carroll, Laura M., Martin Wiedmann, Jasna Kovac.
-2019.
-"Proposal of a taxonomic nomenclature for the *Bacillus cereus* group which reconciles genomic definitions of bacterial species with clinical and industrial phenotypes." *bioRxiv* 779199; doi: https://doi.org/10.1101/779199.
+2020.
+"Proposal of a Taxonomic Nomenclature for the *Bacillus cereus* Group Which Reconciles Genomic Definitions of Bacterial Species with Clinical and Industrial Phenotypes." *mBio* 11(1): e00034-20; DOI: 10.1128/mBio.00034-20.

 #### If you used BTyper3 to perform species and/or subspecies assignment, please additionally cite: